goinvo/goinvo.com/src/case-studies/fastercures-health-data-basics.md

 ![sources of health data](/images/case-studies/fastercures/health-data-basics/Health-data-basics_data.jpg)

 #### Integrate Social Determinants of Health
 Before this project, a definition of health data didn’t exist, or even a consensus by experts on what health data included.
-The most common notion of health data needed to be expanded to go beyond medical records and devices and include the social, environmental, and behavioral determinants of health.
+The most common notion of health data needed to be expanded to go beyond medical records and devices and include the social, environmental, and behavioral determinants of health[^1].

 #### Start with health, not health data.
 Patients typically interact with health data to accomplish a larger goal of improving their health but also enhancing their quality of life.
 Knowing this, honed the approach and further focused the message to further motivate by appealing to goals.